itsmechlark/CV/README.md

 - Driving lean product development, helping clients to build, measure and learn from minimal viable products.

-**NEWS UK Ltd** (APR 2011 – DEC 2014)
+**NEWS UK Ltd** &nbsp;(APR 2011 – DEC 2014)

 Part of the global Media company News Corporation.
 The Times, The Sunday Times and The Sun publishing brands.
+Held multiple roles during my time.

-*Digital Delivery Manager/Product Owner – Technology* (DEC 2013 – DEC 2014)
+- *Digital Delivery Manager/Product Owner – Technology* &nbsp;(DEC 2013 – DEC 2014)

-Responsible for the full product lifecycle collaborating across the business in Commercial, Marketing, Editorial, Engineering & Product to define product vision then build, measure and learn.
+- *Product Owner – Driving.co.uk (car classifieds)*  &nbsp;(OCT 2012 - DEC 2013)
+- *Digital Business Analyst – Technology* &nbsp;(APR 2011 - OCT 2012)

+Few key highlights:

 - Direct line management responsibility for a team of 5 perm staff plus 5 contract staff  for discrete projects.
-- Recruited Product Owners and Business Analysts to grow Product function, including supporting the recruitment of Engineering and UX Design staff.
 - Lead cross functional teams to launch:
-..* Sun Goals iOS & Android apps (News & Video product) ..* Sun Mobile Android app (News product)
+ - Sun Goals iOS & Android apps (News & Video product)
+ - Sun Mobile Android app (News product)
-..* Sun Favourite (favourite.thesun.co.uk Sport tipping website)
+ - Sun Favourite (favourite.thesun.co.uk Sport tipping website)
 - Worked with Design & UX to launch a better onboarding process for new subscribers which increased mobile subscriber acquisition by 20%.
 - Lead the development of a new interactive Tablet Advertising solution to enable a £17m Commercial Advertising KPI.
-- Assisted Director with multi million pound CAPEX and OPEX budgets.

-*Product Owner – Driving.co.uk (car classifieds)* (OCT 2012 - DEC 2013)

-Responsible for continually improving Driving.co.uk, acting as the voice of the customer and translating the business strategy into product roadmap.
-Collaborating closely with Engineering & UX Design to build, measure and test features.

 - Delivered a MVP HTML5 mobile web product, increased mobile conversion x5.
 - Improved Desktop site design with UX Design team which lead to a 1.5x increase in conversion and increased the monthly lead revenue by 62%.
 - Improved average page visits from 1.9 to 3.4 and dwell time from 1:50 to 4:10 which increased advertising revenue.
-- Introduced new revenue streams via affiliates, insurance checker and HPI check.
-- Direct management of a team of two Product Owners.
-- Collaborating with Sales, Marketing, Commercial, Editorial and Technology.
 - Using analytics to translate consumer behaviour from Adobe SiteCatalyst (Omniture) into product developments.
-- Took part in customer focus groups and UX testing.

-*Digital Business Analyst – Technology* (APR 2011 - OCT 2012)

-- Requirements elicitation and analysis, producing process flows, use cases, requirements specifications and recommendations.
-- Led article commenting development for The Sun website.
-- Presented article commenting proof of concept for The Times & The Sunday Times websites; which was accepted and developed.
-- Produced To-Be business processes for The Times, The Sunday Times & The Sun Editorial for new newsroom content creation system.
-- Helped develop and define the approach to business benefits focused requirements for all News UK’s Technology programmes.
-- Launched Times+ mobile web product on time and to budget.

 ## Education

-#### Makers Academy                               (Feb 2017 to Jun 2017)
+#### Makers Academy &nbsp;(Feb 2017 to Jun 2017)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver